-If you need to travel on Regional trains and coach services with medical equipment, be sure to discuss your needs with the staff member managing your travel arrangements.
-It can be organised when you book with NSW TrainLink or your sales agent.
+If you need to travel on NSW TrainLink Regional trains and coach services with medical equipment, be sure to discuss your needs with the staff member managing your travel arrangements.
+You can make the necessary arrangements when you book with NSW TrainLink or your sales agent.

 Before you travel on public transport in NSW, familiarise yourself with safety, etiquette and accessibility information.

-- be of type B, CS, CH, CL or D
+- it should be of type B, CS, CH, CL or D

-- have a suitable strap to secure the unit to the seat
+- it should have a suitable strap to secure the unit to the seat

-- contain sufficient oxygen to meet your needs in the event that your service is delayed.
+- it should contain sufficient oxygen to meet your needs in the event that your service is delayed.

-Your cylinder must be in an upright position and secured by its straps to the train or coach seat at all times during the journey.
+Throughout the journey, your cylinder must be in an upright position and secured by its straps to the train or coach seat at all times.

-Ensure that you can carry the cylinder on and off the train or coach, as staff are unable to assist with these items.
+Please make sure that you are able to carry the cylinder onto and off the train or coach, as staff members are unable to assist with these items.

-Due to space restrictions, customers needing more than one oxygen cylinder may need to wait for their reservation to be confirmed before finalising their travel plans.
+Due to space limitations, customers needing more than one oxygen cylinder may need to wait for their reservation to be confirmed before finalising their travel plans.

 If you're travelling with a concentrator, please ensure the unit has sufficient battery life for the duration of your journey- including possible service delays.
 Batteries cannot be recharged on board as continuous 240-volt power supply cannot be guaranteed.